ucan-wg/spec/README.md

 In the RECOMMENDED scenario, the agent controlling a resource has a unique reference to it.
 This is always possible in a system that has adopted capabilities end-to-end.

-Interacting with existing systems MAY require relying on ambient authority contained in an ACL, nonunique reference, or other authorization logic.
+Interacting with existing systems MAY require relying on ambient authority contained in an ACL, non-unique reference, or other authorization logic.
 These cases are still compatible with UCAN, but the security guarantees are weaker since 1. the surface area is larger, and 2. part of the auth system lives outside UCAN.

 ``` mermaid
 sequenceDiagram